malcsi/netlify-eleventy-test/posts/javascript-practicals.md

 <em>OUTPUT:<br/>
 You have ordered a Large of Cola<br/>
 You have ordered a Medium of Orangeade<br/>
-You have ordered a Small of Lemonade<br/>
+You have ordered a Small of Lemonade
 </em>

 <br/><br/>-----------------------------------<br/><br/>